Classic Spain and Portugal

 Day 19: Santiago de Compostela

-This morning, board a bus bound for Santiago de Compostela in northwestern Spain.
+Today board a bus bound for Santiago de Compostela in northwestern Spain.
 The capital of Galicia became a symbol of the Spanish Christians' struggle against Islam and is famous as the culmination point for pilgrims walking the Camino de Santiago.
-When you arrive, visit the cathedral where St James (one of the 12 Apostles) is supposedly buried.
-The cathedral was consecrated in 1211 and is the central point within the medieval walls of theOlTown, standing on the Plaza del Obradoiro with its towers soaring above the town.
+Soak up the religious energy in the cathedral where St James, one of the 12 Apostles, is purportedly buried.
+The cathedral was consecrated in 1211 and is the central point within the medieval walls of the old town, standing majestically on the Plaza del Obradoiro with its towers soaring above the town.
 Elaborately carved stone facades open onto grand plazas, full of pilgrims and locals spending their day in this atmospheric place.
-Maybe join them in one of the cafes, sitting back and listening to many of the street artists performing, or visit the cathedral and do as pilgrims do – circle the main altar admiring the greatness.
+Maybe join them in one of the cafes, sitting back and listening to many of the street artists performing on the streets of the old town.
+Visit the cathedral and do as pilgrims do – circle the main altar admiring the greatness of the place.
+Tonight, maybe and explore the streets close to the cathedral for Galician specialties.
+Perhaps try peppers of Padron and empanadas (Galician pies, filled with meat or seafood).

 Included Activities: